Curriculum Requirements

 Classroom Hours - Laboratory and/or Studio Hours – Course Credits: 2-0-2

-OCTH 700 Health Promotion: Societal and Community Advocacy 3
+OCTH 700 Health Promotion: Bridging Occupational Therapy Practice and the Community 3

 Prerequisite: Prerequisites: OCTH 604, OCTH 616 Corequisites: OCTH 701